 - V. THE WORLD LOOKS BETTER TO THE CRITIC.
-See Numbers 16:13.
+Notice what they said about Egypt in Numbers 16:13.
 You will recall that they had come from Egypt, and Egypt was the land of cucumbers, onions, leeks and garlic.
-They were going to the Promised Land, which flowed with milk and honey.
-You will notice here that Egypt looked like a land of milk and honey to them.
+They were going to the Promised Land which flowed with milk and honey.
+You will notice here Egypt looked like a land of milk and honey to them.
 This is always the case with the world.
-The farther one gets from it, the better it looks; and the more critical one becomes, the better it looks.
-The less one does his duty, the better the world looks.
-The more jealous one becomes, the better the world looks.
+The farther one gets from the world, the better it looks; and the more critical one becomes, the better the world looks.
+The less one does his duty, the better it looks.
+The more jealous one becomes, the better it looks.
 The world had begun to look different to them.
 They wanted to go back to Egypt.
 They had forgotten the rigor of the bondage, the slavery, the starvation, etc. They wanted to go back.
-The truth is that becoming critical of the man of God indicated worldliness.
-Naturally, the entire world looked better to them. - VI.
+The truth is that becoming critical of the man of God indicates worldliness, so naturally, the entire world looked better to them. - VI.
 THESE WERE WELL-KNOWN PEOPLE OF THE CHURCH.
-In Numbers 16:2, notice the phrases, "...famous in the congregation, men of renown."
+Read Numbers 16:2.
 There is a great danger in being successful.
 Probably more people have stumbled over success than over failure.
 These men had had some success.
 They were well-known.
 They were not able to take their success.
 Now they wanted more power, power that was not theirs.
 They wanted to do Moses' job of leading and Aaron's job of the priesthood.
 With promotion, authority, and yes, even growth in grace, there comes a tremendous danger.
-There was a man in a certain church who was a wonderful Christian and a great soul winner until one day he was chosen to become a deacon.
+There was a man in a certain church of our pastor who was a wonderful Christian and a great soul winner until one day he was chosen to become a deacon.
 Soon he became a troublemaker.
 Though he did not cause the pastor a great deal of trouble, he was a constant source of complaint and gossip.
-The truth is, he was a wonderful man until he became successful and somewhat of a leader.
+The truth was, he was a wonderful man until he became successful and somewhat of a leader.
 Then he lost his spirituality.
 This so often happens. - VII.
 THEY WERE DISLOYAL.
 Here is one of the greatest sins of all-the sin of disloyalty.
-Children should be taught early in life to be loyal to church, loyal to pastor, loyal to God, loyal to parents, loyal to country, etc. Especially should one be loyal to his spiritual leader. - VIII.
+Children should be taught early in life to be loyal to church, loyal to pastor, loyal to God, loyal to parents, loyal to country, etc. Especially should one be loyal to his spiritual leaders. - VIII.
 GOD'S PEOPLE WERE COMMANDED TO STAY AWAY FROM THE GOSSIPS.
-Read Numbers 16:26.
+Notice the clear instruction, "Depart," in Number 16:26.
 Bear in mind, it takes both an ear and a tongue to complete gossip.
 If there is no one to hear, no one can talk.
 Every Christian should give himself to diligence about refusing to listen to talk about spiritual leaders.
 One reason is that it is a dangerous thing.
-Though God knows His leaders aren't perfect, He wants His leaders to be respected and often punishes people who fail to respect them. - IX.
+Though God knows His leaders aren't perfect, He wants His leaders to be respected, and He often punishes people who fail to respect them. - IX.
 IT IS ALWAYS THE CRITIC WHO HAS IT BAD.
-Read carefully Numbers 16:31-50.
+Read of their calamity in Numbers 16:31-33, 49.
 Notice that Moses and Aaron were not hurt.
 The critics were hurt.
 This is always the case.
 As stated before, criticism hurts the critic far more than it does the criticized.
-The reason that your pastor does not want you to criticize him or other church leaders is not for his sake, but rather for yours because he wants you to be good, strong Christians growing in the grace and admonition of the Lord.
+The reason that your pastor does not want you to criticize him or other church leaders is not for his sake but for yours because he wants you to be good, strong Christians growing in the grace and admonition of the Lord.
 Criticism is often the first step toward a backslidden life.
-Let each of us be careful!
+Let each of us be careful.